deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “Aye, same.
 As much as I can.”

 They bade each other *‘good luck’* and were escorted out to their vehicles.
-Powell’s SUV was first out through the gate, and it took the north road toward the military base: Gabe’s took the south road toward the Police and Security Administration in Southbank.
+Powell’s SUV was first out through the gate, and it took the north road toward the military base.
+Gabe’s took the south road toward the Police and Security Administration in Southbank.

 “...Not him either, chief,” Eeno said, once they were away.
 “I know you’re thinking it.”